OurFoodApp/charter/README.md

 OurFood will operate as a democratic workers' co-operative.

-All positions of authority in the (very slim) central organizational structure will be:
+All positions of authority in the (very slim) central organizational structure needed to make decisions efficiently (without lengthy votes on every small matter) will be:

 - appointed by democratic vote
 - open to immediate recall at any time